Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

    ensure!(sender.matches_account(&owner));

-Next ensure that the state of the piggy bank is ``Intact``, just like previously:
+Next, ensure that the state of the piggy bank is ``Intact``, just like previously:

 .. code-block:: rust